dinocore1/HIP/0072-secure-concentrators.md

 ## Rationale and Alternatives

 The proposed architecture of SCC is the best possible design because it cleanly and securely decouples low-level RF packet data from high-level Helium network protocol and constructs.
 This decoupling is important because we expect the Helium network protocol to continue to grow and evolve in the future and it would be prohibitively difficult to maintain SMCU firmware to keep up.
-This architecture also enables potential new class of Helium nodes that can provide additional future functionality.
+This architecture also enables a potential new class of Helium nodes that can provide additional future functionality.
 For example, a SCC could be used in a PoC Mapper device to securely verify coverage in remote locations.
 Perhaps most importantly, this architecture can be used to upgrade existing Helium miners hopefully one day eliminating wide spread network gaming.

 ## Unresolved Questions